Keireira/kasha/README.md

 # Kasha

-Template-repository for front-end with 2ch.hk boards list as api example
+Example of repository for front-end